UniqueNetwork/unique-docs/source/walletguide.rst

 Option 1 - Traversing Events
 ----------------------------

-`This PolkadotJS guide<https://polkadot.js.org/docs/api/examples/promise/system-events>`_ explains how to tranverse events in a substrate based blockchain.
+`This PolkadotJS guide <https://polkadot.js.org/docs/api/examples/promise/system-events>`_ explains how to tranverse events in a substrate based blockchain.

-The events that we are looking for are `Transfer` in `transfer <jsapi.rst#transfer>`_ extrinsic.
-It has parameters: Collection ID+Token ID, sender and recipient, which are the wallet addresses that exchanged NFT, and `ItemCreated` in `createItem (Mint)<jsapi.rst#createitem-mint>`_ extrinsic, which contains Collection ID and Recipient (wallet) address.
+The events that we are looking for are `Transfer` in `transfer <jsapi.html#transfer>`_ extrinsic.
+It has parameters: Collection ID+Token ID, sender and recipient, which are the wallet addresses that exchanged NFT, and `ItemCreated` in `createItem (Mint) <jsapi.html#createitem-mint>`_ extrinsic, which contains Collection ID and Recipient (wallet) address.

 Option 2 - Manual Input
 -----------------------